European Union Anti-Corruption Initiative in Ukraine: Funding

 The overall budget of the program was 15.84 million euros.
 The immediate executor of the program representing the Kingdom of Denmark was DANIDA.
 The project was implemented as international technical aid, according to Contract No 3582–01 from 15 March 2017, under the Framework Agreement between Ukraine and European Commission (ratified together with the notice under the Law 360–VI (360–17) from 3 September 2008).
 It became the first large scale project aimed at fighting corruption.

 Implementation

 The program was expected to be implemented over a period of 3 years, between 15 December 2016 – 14 December 2019.
-It comprised three сomponents:
+It comprised three components: